 There are many instances in which an individual is no longer a customer of a business but his personal information is still in their database and still being harvested.
-Essentially, GDPR is centered in giving customers and individuals more control over their information.
+Essentially, GDPR is centered on giving customers and individuals more control over their information.

 The goal is to empower individuals to decide on how their information should be used and more.
 Just as expected, the various stipulations are designed to provide maximum protection for individuals.

-Information Must be Kept Within EU
+Information Must Be Kept Within EU

 The provisions of businesses and GDPR are contained in the following legislation such as territorial law, which stipulates that personal information should not be disseminated outside EU states.
-This law is aimed at ensuring that every personal information is kept within EU.
+This law is aimed at ensuring that every personal information is kept within the EU.